COVID-19 National Resource Centre

 - Canadian Federation of Independent Business (CFIB)

-- It will provide $2,000 a month for four months for those who have lost their income because of COVID-19 including:
+- Provide $2,000 a month for those who have lost their income because of COVID-19 including those:

 - People who still have a job but do not receive salary can also access the benefit

 - All employees of a business, including the owner, are eligible

 CERB will be taxable like EI, but the tax will only be taken during the next income filling.

 NOTE: The government is aware of small business owners’ concerns regarding CERB potentially disincentivizing lower income bracket employees from working.
 Small Business Minister Mary Ng recently noted that CERB is meant to ensure that all Canadians who lost their income due to COVID-19 can afford housing and food, but the government will investigate such concerns once we get closer to the recovery stage.